HautaniemiLab/histolytics/docs/index.md

 3. Ensure all tests pass and add new tests as needed.
 4. Submit a pull request describing your changes.

-See the [contributing guide](https://github.com/HautaniemiLab/histolytics/blob/main/CONTRIBUTING.md) for detailed guidelines.
+See [contributing guide](https://github.com/HautaniemiLab/histolytics/blob/main/CONTRIBUTING.md) for detailed guidelines.

 ## Citation